mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 - Will they participate in the formation of the project, if so, how?
 - How will they access the project during formation and once it's complete.
 - Write participant or user personas, if appropriate.

+## Who/what resources already exist to address the problem?

+- What are the gaps in exisiting systems?
+- Why have other approaches failed?
+- How is this appraoch special or different?

 ## What are the intended outcomes?
 >Outcomes are the change your project is intended to realize, as well as significant indicators of progress along the way.
 >Outcomes are separate from Outputs.
 For example, running a basic markdown class is an output, and students learning to write in markdown is an outcome.